-- 2.1.1 Seismic sway bracing is used to minimize the differential movement between the piping and the structure to which it is attached during an earthquake.
+- 2.1.1 Seismic sway bracing is used to minimize the differential movement between the product being braced (pipe, tubing or conduit) and the structure to which it is attached during an earthquake.
 For risers and overhead piping, there are two sway bracing designs; two-way and four-way.
-Two-way braces are designed to resist either longitudinal or lateral movement with respect to the axis of a horizontal pipe.
-Lateral movement is normal to longitudinal movement in the horizontal direction.
-Four-way sway bracing resists differential movement of a horizontal or vertical pipe in all horizontal directions at a single point or support. - 2.1.2 In order to meet the intent of this standard, seismic sway brace components must be examined on a model-bymodel, type-by-type, manufacturer-by-manufacturer, and plant-by-plant basis.
+Two-way braces are designed to resist either longitudinal or lateral movement with respect to the axis of the pipe.
+Lateral movement is normal to longitudinal movement and is generally regarded as horizontal.
+Four-way sway bracing resists differential movement in all horizontal directions. - 2.1.2 In order to meet the intent of this standard, seismic sway brace components must be examined on a model-by-model, type-by-type, manufacturer-by-manufacturer, and plant-by-plant basis.
 This is predicated on the basis that identical designs, fabricated in identical materials by different manufacturers or, even by different plants of the same manufacturer, have been observed to perform differently in testing.
 Sample seismic sway brace components, selected in conformance to this criterion, shall satisfy all of the requirements of this standard.

-2.2 Application Requirements
+2.2 Certification Application Requirements